Quick links:Climate change mitigation City scale temperature forecasting LUCID

 The ADMS-Urban Temperature and Humidity model has been developed to assess, at user-defined spatial resolution, the variation of temperature over complex urban areas.
 The system consists of two components:

-CERC are partners on the ‘Disaster Resilient Cities: Forecasting Local Level Climate Extremes and Physical Hazards for Kuala Lumpur’ project, funded jointly by the UK and Malaysian governments through the Newton-Ungku Omar Fund.
-The ADMS-Urban Temperature and Humidity model is being used to predict temperature variations within Kuala Lumpur; model predictions are to be evaluated using measurements recorded at a number of locations within the city during a 12-month field campaign.
-Once the model has been correctly configured to represent Kuala Lumpur’s tropical urban climate, ADMS-Urban model temperature forecasts will form part of the multi-hazard platform for managing and communicating risks to enhance disaster resilience.
+CERC were partners on the 'Disaster Resilient Cities: Forecasting Local Level Climate Extremes and Physical Hazards for Kuala Lumpur' project, funded jointly by the UK and Malaysian governments through the Newton-Ungku Omar Fund.
+The ADMS-Urban Temperature and Humidity model was used to predict temperature variations within Kuala Lumpur (KL); model predictions were evaluated using Land Surface Temperatures derived from Landsat 8 satellite imagery.
+Once the model had been configured to represent KL’s tropical urban climate, it was incorporated within an operational forecasting system, thus allowing temperature forecasts to be delivered to a prototype multi-hazard platform for managing and communicating risks to enhance disaster resilience; air quality forecasts generated by ADMS-Urban were also delivered to the platform.
+Baseline temperature modelling outcomes were published (Wang et al., 2019).
+Under the same project, ADMS-Urban modelled flow field estimates were combined with temperatures measured at a number of locations within KL to calculate a range of thermal comfort metrics (Aktas et al., 2020).

 The Development of a Local Urban Climate Model and its Application to the Intelligent Design of Cities project (LUCID) was a 3-year research project investigating how cities may adapt to a changing climate.
 CERC worked on this project between 2007 and 2010, with partners in the academic sector (University College London, London School of Hygiene and Tropical Medicine, University of Reading and Brunel University) as well as other consultancies.